Yanndroid/Yanndroid/README.md

 ### <img align="left" loading="lazy" src="readme-res/cats.gif" width="30" /> &nbsp; About me
 ```
 Hi there, you can call me Yann.
-I'm a german computer science student at KIT and I love free stuff.
+I'm a German computer science student at KIT and I love free stuff.
 That's why I'm returning the favor by open sourcing all my projects here.
-My interest lies mostly in Android development, but reverse engenniering
+My interest lies mostly in Android development, but reverse engineering
 stuff, to use it for what it wasn't made for is also fun.
 Java and Python are my favorite languages to code with.
 Anyway, have a nice day :).